Enchanted (film): Disney references

 According to director Kevin Lima, "thousands" of references are made to past and future works of Disney in Enchanted, which serve as both a parody of and a "giant love letter to Disney classics".
 It took almost eight years for Walt Disney Studios to greenlight the production of the film because it "was always quite nervous about the tone in particular".
 As Lima worked with Bill Kelly, the writer, to inject Disney references to the plot, it became "an obsession"; he derived the name of every character as well as anything that needed a name from past Disney films to bring in more Disney references.

 While Disney animators have occasionally inserted a Disney character into background shots – for example, Donald Duck appears in a crowd in The Little Mermaid – they have avoided "mingling characters" from other Disney films for fear of weakening their individual mythologies.
 In Enchanted, characters from past Disney films are openly seen, such as the appearances of Thumper and Flower from Bambi in the 2D animation portion of the film.
 Disney references are also made through camera work, sets, costumes, music and dialogue.
 Some of the more familiar examples include the use of poisoned apples from Snow White and the Seven Dwarfs and True Love's Kiss from Snow White and Sleeping Beauty.
 Dick Cook, the chairman of Walt Disney Studios, admitted that part of the goal of Enchanted was to create a new franchise (through the character of Giselle) and to revive the older ones.

 Sequel

-A sequel to the film, entitled Disenchanted, was released to Disney+ on November 18, 2022.
-The film featured Adams, Dempsey, Menzel, and Marsden reprising their roles.
-Newcomer Gabriella Baldacchino replaced Covey as Morgan, though Covey has a brief cameo in the film.
-They were joined by Maya Rudolph, Jayma Mays, and Yvette Nicole Brown as new characters.
-It was directed by Adam Shankman and received a mixed reception from critics.
+A sequel, Disenchanted, was released to Disney+ on November 18, 2022.
+Directed by Adam Shankman, the sequel sees Adams, Dempsey, Menzel, and Marsden reprising their roles.
+Newcomer Gabriella Baldacchino replaces Covey as Morgan, though Covey has a brief cameo in the film.
+They are joined by Maya Rudolph, Jayma Mays, and Yvette Nicole Brown as new characters.
+The film received mixed reviews from critics.